dcsaorg/DCSA-JIT/doc/Module 9 part 1 - preparing an ETA-Berth.md

  * When will it (or do we expect it) to happen?
    - For this example, let us assume we expect the vessel to arrive on the 15th of September at 08:10 (07:10 UTC)
  * What kind of context do we give to the receiver?
-   - In this example, let us assume we were sending this estimate because we expect to be delayed by 1 hour due to wind conditions.
+   - In this example, let us assume we were sending this estimate because we expect to be delayed by 8 hours due to wind conditions.

 With these, we might end up with something like this: